TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Experiments

-\paragraph{Higher quality cluster-specific generations} In \cref{recons_comp}, we present randomly generated images for the CUBICC dataset for both TreeVAE and TreeDiffusion, where each column corresponds to one generation process.
+In \cref{recons_comp}, we present randomly generated images for the CUBICC dataset for both TreeVAE and TreeDiffusion, where each column corresponds to an independently generated sample.
 For each generation, we first sample the root embedding; then, we sample the path in the tree and the refined representations along the selected path iteratively until a leaf is reached.
 The hierarchical representation is then used to condition the inference in TreeDiffusion.
 As can be seen, the TreeDiffusion generations show substantially higher generative quality.
-Additionally, we examine further the first generated sample from \cref{recons_comp}.
-For this sample, we present the generations from all leaves in \cref{leaf_samples} by propagating the corresponding root representation across all paths in the tree.
-Note that leaf "L2" has the highest path probability across all leaves.
+In the following, we examine the first generated sample from \cref{recons_comp} in more detail.
+For this one sample, we present the generations of all leaves in \cref{leaf_samples} by propagating the corresponding root representation across all paths in the tree.
+Note that the selected sample shown in \cref{recons_comp} ended up stemming from leaf 3 in \cref{leaf_samples}.
 When comparing the generated images across the leaves for both models, it is evident that TreeDiffusion not only produces sharper images for all clusters but also generates a greater diversity of images.
-We ensured the same level of stochasticity for both models, eliminating potential confounding factors.
-Therefore, the observed diversity stems from the models themselves.
-As a result, the TreeDiffusion model can generate cluster-specific images that preserve the overall color and structure seen in TreeVAE images while significantly enhancing the distinctiveness and clarity of the images for each cluster.
-Further examples of the leaf-specific image generations can for TreeVAE and TreeDiffusion can be found in \ref{further_gen_examples}.
+Note that both models utilize the same latent information for image generation.
+While TreeVAE and TreeDiffusion maintain similar overall color distribution and structural characteristics, TreeDiffusion significantly enhances cluster specificity, resulting in images with greater clarity and distinctiveness for each cluster.